Lithium fuels hopes for revival on California’s largest lake

 EnergySource LLC opened its geothermal plant in 2012 and its sister company, EnergySource Minerals, has extracted lithium there on a small scale since 2016, said Derek Benson, chief operating officer.
 It plans to start building a $500 million addition for mineral extraction by the end of March.

-An easily overlooked metal structure faces the plant across a two-lane rural road.
-Bolted down by tons of concrete, it drills more than 4,000 feet (1,219 meters) underground for steam that allows for electricity to be generated and delivered to the Salt River Project, a utility with 2 million customers in central Arizona.

-Before it’s pumped back underground, the brine is “borrowed” for a few hours to extract lithium under a nearby canopy, Benson said.
+Before it is pumped back underground, the brine is “borrowed” for a few hours to extract lithium under a nearby canopy, Benson said.

 Extracting lithium from geothermal brine has never been done on a commercial scale.
-There are two dominant production methods: mining for rocks and using cooler brine that bakes under the sun in large ponds for about two years until the water evaporates.
+Supporters say it causes less environmental damage than the two dominant production methods: mining for rocks and using cooler brine that bakes under the sun in large ponds for about two years until the water evaporates.
 The Nevada plant uses evaporation ponds.

-San Diego-based EnergySource operates on the former site of Simbol Materials, a heavily hyped company that used geothermal brine and flopped in 2015 after negotiations collapsed over Tesla Inc.’s $325 million offer to buy it.
-Business decisions caused the company’s demise, according to industry experts and executives affiliated with the latest projects.
-Technology has since improved, they say, and so have market conditions.

-Demand for lithium has soared as more carmakers shift to electric.
-California has targeted 2035 to achieve zero emissions from all cars and trucks sold in the state.
-The Biden administration hopes to achieve carbon neutrality by 2050.

-“It’s very easy to fall into this narrative that the technology is not proven, but that is fundamentally not the right way to look at it,” said Grant, a Lawrence Berkeley National Laboratory research affiliate.
-“The fact is that it’s hard to build lithium projects.”

-Smokestacks shooting steam at geothermal power plants are a towering presence amid flat fields of lettuce, melons and alfalfa.

-Despite hugely productive land that stocks U.S. supermarkets with winter vegetables, Imperial County has a poverty rate of 22%, among California’s highest.
+The Salton Sea is in Imperial County, which, despite hugely productive land that stocks U.S. supermarkets with winter vegetables, has a poverty rate of 22%, among California’s highest.
 El Centro, the county seat, perennially has one of the highest unemployment rates among 389 U.S. metropolitan areas.

-Many farmworkers commute daily from Mexicali, Mexico, to pick vegetables in winter and melons in spring.
-In the summer, snowbirds flee stifling heat and people stay inside, making towns and fields look deserted.

-Lithium has generated cautious optimism.
-EnergySource expects to contribute $80 million to $90 million annually to the economy, largely through payroll, taxes and royalties.
-Controlled Thermal Resources is expected to create 1,400 jobs, according to the Imperial Valley Economic Development Corp.

-“The noise was awesome,” said Carlene Ness, 74, who bought a western shore house with her late husband in 1999.
-“That’s what everybody bought for, and we have to fight for it.”

-In Calipatria, a city of 8,000 closest to the geothermal investments, lithium may be the biggest boon since two state prisons opened in the early 1990s.
-On a stifling July day, a gas station on the main street was the only establishment with activity.

 Ruben Hernandez, 54, has worked for an Imperial Valley landowner since he was 8.
-He and his wife own a Mexican restaurant in the largely deserted town of Niland.
+He and his wife own a Mexican restaurant in the largely deserted town of Niland near the lake.
 His wife wants to stay, but “there’s nothing here, no town,” he said.

 Lithium project backers who come for breakfast tell him he could eventually be feeding 20 to 30 people and delivering lunches to their plant.

-“If they are going to lift this town up, it would be great,” Hernandez said.
+“If they are going to lift this town up, it would be great,” he said.

 By ELLIOT SPAGAT